doganseyfisen/Simple-Library-API/README.md

 # Simple-Library-API

 This project is created to build a simple library API.
-Used Django Rest Framework.
-The project aims to provide a simple API.
+Built with Django Rest Framework.
+The project aims to provide a simple API and basic understanding of an API.

 ## Features